det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 Note: This guide was run with commit `61028c55fca2385b856ce291619adc1c0aa86003`, so you may want to check out this exact commit if the current commit isn't behaving as expected.

-With the last command we make a directory `azure2` because the scripts to run the Docker container connect mount this directory into the container.
-Once we clone the repository that contains the data and the AZURE2 configuration files we will copy the relevant files to this directory.
+With the last command we make a directory `azure2` because the scripts to run the Docker container mount this directory into the container.
+Once we clone the repository that contains the data and the AZURE2 configuration files we will copy the relevant files to this `azure2` directory.
 This is also the directory that will contain the output from AZURE2.

 ### Get the data and configuration files
 Now we will get the repository that contains the data and the configuration files for the 14N+n total cross section analysis.